-A. DotSlash Usage Models
+B. DotSlash Usage Models

-DotSlash allows different web sites to form a mutual-aid community, and use spare capacity in the community to relieve web hotspots experienced by any individual site.
-A mutualaid community has a set of DotSlash service registries, which use mSLP [45] to replicate service registration information from each other automatically.
-It is beneficial for a mutualaid community to set up a DNS domain, which allows DotSlash service registries to be discovered via DNS SRV [46], eliminating manual configuration for registry discovery.
-A web server joins a mutual-aid community by registering itself with any DotSlash service registry in the community, and contributing its spare capacity to the community.
+DotSlash allows different web sites to form a mutualaid community, and use spare capacity in the community to relieve web hotspots experienced by any individual site.
+A web server joins a mutual-aid community by registering itself with a DotSlash service registry in the community, and contributing its spare capacity to the community.
 Under heavy load, a participating web server discovers and uses spare capacity at other web servers in the community via DotSlash rescue services.
+A mutual-aid community has a set of DotSlash service registries, which use mSLP [45] to replicate service registration information from each other automatically.
+It is beneficial for a mutual-aid community to set up a DNS domain, which allows DotSlash service registries to be discovered via DNS SRV [46], eliminating manual configuration for registry discovery.